-HOW MUCH WILL YOUR ESTATE PLAN COST?
+VIII HOW MUCH WILL YOUR ESTATE PLAN COST?

 Without knowing more about your situation, it is difficult to determine in advance, with certainty, an appropriate fee quote.
-However, in general, the flat fees specified below will be applicable absent certain "extenuating circumstances" that make planning more complex and time-consuming, and therefore more expensive.
-These fees are inclusive of all routine related services and costs, including two client conferences; document drafting; preparation of one California real property trust transfer deed (e.g. your home); notary fees; deed recording fee; postage; estate planning binder; PDFs of all documents; and telephone and photocopy charges.
+However, in general, the flat fees specified below will be applicable absent certain "extenuating circumstances" that make planning more complex and time-consuming, and therefore more expensive.6 These fees are inclusive of all routine related services and costs, including two client conferences; document drafting; preparation of one California real property trust transfer deed (e.g. your home); notary fees; deed recording fee; postage; estate planning binder; C.D. containing signed documents and forms; and telephone and photocopy charges.

-NOTE: For clients who own more than one California property, deeds for any number of additional properties may be prepared for a fee of \$600 each (\$800 if the property is out of state), including applicable recording fees; if you own property in other states, we can facilitate the preparation, execution and recording of appropriate trust transfer documents via a reliable third-party service).
+NOTE: For clients who own more than one California property, deeds for any number of additional properties may be prepared for a fee of \$500 each, including applicable recording fees; and if you own property in other states, we can facilitate the preparation, execution and recording of appropriate trust transfer documents via a reliable third-party service).

-1. Unmarried Individual: \$4,000
+- 1. Unmarried Individual: \$3,5007 - 2.
+Married Couple: \$4,000 8

-2. Married Couple: \$5,000

-WHY SHOULD YOU CHOOSE TO WORK WITH US AS YOUR ESTATE PLANNING ATTORNEYS?
+IX WHY SHOULD YOU CHOOSE TO WORK WITH ME AS YOUR ESTATE PLANNING ATTORNEY?